 - Via indirect payments for the public system through a social security contribution.

-- Pay the total bill directly to a private healthcare professional.
+- Pay the total bill directly to your private healthcare professional.

-- Use private health insurance in Spain to access the private system.
+- Use private health insurance to access the private system.

 Pay directly into Social security – El convenio especial con la Seguridad Social

-There is an option for unemployed or retired people to contribute social security payments.
+There is an option for unemployed or retired people to make social security contributions.

-Some Spanish regions permit you to pay into the Social Security system, allowing you to access public healthcare coverage.
+Some Spanish regions permit you to pay into Social Security, allowing you to access public healthcare coverage.
 This covers limited circumstances, which you can read more about here.

 How to apply for public health insurance in Spain